-Progression to specific courses and learning experiences, including Internship, in the Teacher Education Program is limited for students until prerequisite conditions have been met.
-Prerequisite conditions may include formal admission to the Teacher Education Program, adequate performance on disposition assessments, and demonstrations of proficiency in knowledge and skills.
+Progression to specific courses and learning experiences, including Internship, in the Educator Preparation Program is limited for students until prerequisite conditions have been met.
+Prerequisite conditions may include the required GPA, formal admission to the Educator Preparation Program, adequate performance on disposition assessments, and demonstrations of proficiency in knowledge and skills.